-For those who slammed Struggle Street as ‘poverty porn for the middle class’, we are wondering how, and if, postcode discrimination affects the affordability of property in Mount Druitt, compared to different suburbs in Sydney
+For those who slammed Struggle Street as "poverty porn for the middle class", we are wondering how and if postcode discrimination affects property prices in Mount Druitt, compared to different suburbs in Sydney.

 Evidently, suburbs that carry a lower socio-economic status will see lower average incomes and lower mortgage repayments compared to the national average.
 After all, everything is relative, right?

 However, as Western Sydney is particularly tainted with a negative "image" (only to be exasperated by Struggle Street), we wanted to see just how substantial the differences in housing affordability are across different pockets in Sydney, and whether or not these findings are relative.

 Hyperbolic or not, we compare the difference in the required income to remain below mortgage stress levels, and the average housing prices of Mount Druitt, compared to different suburbs of Sydney, using our salary vs suburb calculator.

 The differences are substantial.